antoinedray/coding-style/README.md

 # Tired to get 200+ errors of coding style on your project ?
-A Clang-Format config to respect EPITA coding style.
+Here is a Clang-Format config to respect EPITA coding style (most of it).

 ## How to use it
 1. Install Clang Format